endlesspint8/endlesspint8.github.io/night-night/index.md

 John Dos Passos' USA Trilogy
 _The Adventures of Augie March_

+## A More Perfect Union

+**honorable mention:**

+The True Flag, Stephen Kinzer
+The Framers' Coup, Michael J. Klarman
+Democracy in Chains, Nancy MacLean
+Wages of Rebellion, Chris Hedges
+Reflections on the Revolution in France, Edmund Burke Race Matters, Cornel West
+American Violence, Richard Hofstadter
+My Bondage and My Freedom, Frederick Douglass
+What's the Matter with Kansas?, Thomas Frank
+The Money Cult, Chris Lehmann
+A Colony in a Nation, Chris Hayes
+Slavery by Another Name, Douglas A. Blackmon
+Miami and the Siege of Chicago, Norman Mailer
+The Whiskey Rebellion, William Hogeland

 ## From Russia with Letters

 **honorable mention:** _Everything is Possible and Nothing is True; Love and Fate_